CharlesWiltgen/how-to-podcast/skype.md

 When recording with a computer there are two kinds of options: **Skype plug-ins** and **OS-level recorders**.

-Skype plug-ins

-OS-level recorders is that (1) they work with more anything, and (2) they eliminate the possibility of a version mismatch between Skype and the plug-in.
+OS-level recorders have a couple advantages: (1) They work with more than just Skype, and (2) they eliminate the possibility of a version mismatch between Skype and the plug-in.

 #### Skype plug-ins \(Mac\)